Being a razor brand, we pride ourselves on being shaving gurus. The smoothest of the smooth. Whatever question you may have, Estrid’s got the answer.

 Shaving with psoriasis or eczema?

 Psoriasis and eczema can be a real bummer.
 If you’re going to shave the affected area, make sure to be super-duper careful.
 Your skin is already inflamed, thin and sensitive.
 Be sure to take a long hot bath or shower, carefully exfoliate to remove some of the dead skin cells, and shave really gently.
 If you can avoid shaving the areas in which you have eczema or psoriasis, do so.

 We’re all different, baby.
 For some, it grows super fast, for others barely at all.

 How can I make my shave last longer?

 If you want your shave to last longer the key is to get as close of a shave as possible.
 Use warm water, exfoliate and shave carefully.
 But at the end of the day, your hair’s going to do pretty much whatever it wants.
 And a little stubble never killed anyone.

 Can shaving increase the amount of hair or change the colour of the hair?

 Nope.
 No. Incorrect.
 False.
 This is a myth that has been around for way too long.
 Shaving can not alter your DNA.
-The hair can feel thicker after shaving, but that’s just because you essentially chopped it off in the middle (a lot of the hair grows under the skin), and the hair that comes out of your skin hasn’t been exposed to any sort of friction, which makes the hair softer.
+The hair can feel thicker after shaving, but that’s just because you essentially chopped it off in the middle (a lot of the hair grows under the skin), and the hair that comes out of your skin hasn’t been exposed to any sort of friction, so it might not feel as soft.
 If you let it grow, it’ll grow out just as soft as if you’d never shaved in your life.
 Period.

-Say hey to our new referral program!
-Give , get by inviting your friends that are not yet part of the Estrid family.
+Give 70% off The Starter Kit and get razor blades for free by inviting your friends that are not yet part of the Estrid family.